 Below is an illustration of exactly how this works.

 For practical use in tuning MIDI-files, an interval's semitone value must first be calculated.
-The nearest integer semitone is translated into a MIDI note-number (which can generally also be described by letter-name plus optional accidental: A, Bb, C#, etc., followed by an "octave" register-number, as A-1, Bb2, etc.).
-Then the remainder or deficit is converted into 14mus plus or minus, respectively.
+The nearest integer semitone below the target frequency is translated into a MIDI note-number (which can generally also be described by letter-name plus optional accidental: A, Bb, C#, etc., followed by an "octave" register-number, as A-1, Bb2, etc.).
+Then the remainder is converted into 14mus plus (above) the 12-edo MIDI-note.